 It is a mobile application that uses the GPS and camera, the phone’s sensors, and sends the data to a platform.
-We build this because, in our previous company, we have the in-depth experience of building a similar solution.
+We built this because, in our previous company, we have in-depth experience in building a similar solution.
 Still, now we take this opportunity to develop a new version.

 The Problem Statement

-As city dwellers, we will always see problems in our city infrastructure and services daily – either potholes, garbage unattended, faulty lights or traffic lights, vandalism, pipe bursts, fallen trees, and many others.
+City dwellers will always see problems in our city infrastructure and services daily – potholes, garbage unattended, faulty lights or traffic lights, vandalism, pipe bursts, fallen trees, and many others.